tnichols217/notes/CSDS 233 - Intro to Data Structures/Projects/3/Written.md

 > [!answer]
 > 1. Initialize the sorted index at `0`, all items left of including the index, is sorted
 > 2. Recurse backwards from the sorted index, searching for the first smaller node than the node after the sorted index
-> 4. Move the node after the sorted index to after the smaller node
+> 4. Move the node after the sorted index to after the smaller node, or to the beginning of the array if there are no smaller nodes
 > 5. If there is no next node after the sorted index, finish
 > 6. Increment the sorted index and go to step 2
 >